FluxC0/Speech-BubBot/README.md

 # Speech BubBot
-A discord bot that consistently messages a certain UserID with a selected list of speech bubble gifs.
+A discord bot that consistently messages a certain UserID with a selected list of speech bubble gifs when the targeted user sends a message.

 ## Prerequisites